 While there is no required sequence in which to take the Certificate courses, it is strongly recommended that you take Evidence in the Fall semester of your second year.
 Evidence acts as a “gateway” course to the more advanced trial skills courses.
-Additionally, some of the small skills classes are limited to third year students, so you might want to take several other “core” courses your second year.
+It is highly recommended that you take Evidence prior to enrolling in the small skills classes.

 What Clinics/practica satisfy the course requirements?

 The following clinics/practica can always be counted toward the 4 credit clinics/practicum requirement: Elder Law Clinic, Health Law Clinic, Immigration Clinic, Family Law Clinic, Taxpayer Clinic, Environmental Law Clinic, Legal Services Practicum, Lawyering III:Clinic, Unemployment Compensation Practicum, Securities Arbitration Clinic , Low Income Taxpayer Clinic, Veterans' Practicum and Criminal Prosecution Practicum.
 (Please note: the Criminal Defense Practicum does not satisfy the requirements).
 Not all of these clinics are offered for 4 or more credits; you may have to take a combination of these clinics to earn 4 credits) Read the course descriptions carefully!
 If you are interested in other clinics or practica, or want to know if your Semester in D.C. placement will count towards this requirement, please contact the certificate director.